machinewrapped/gpt-subtrans/readme.md

 ## New
 Merged the GUI branch into main.
 The GUI is now the best way to use the translator, even though it is far from finished.

+If you have already installed the project it is recommended to delete the envsubtrans folder and run the install script again (make a note of your API key in the .env file).
+At minimum you will need to install the updated requirements.txt with pip to use the GUI.

 ## Installation
 To install GPT-Subtrans, you will need to have Python 3.x and pip installed on your system.